rstedman/tfs-pullrequest-dashboard/src/overview.md

 Each pull request displayed shows a number of useful pieces of information.

 * PR Title & Author
-* Repository name, from brach & to branch
+* Repository name, from branch & to branch
-* Merge conflicts - merge conflicts icon displayed only if the PR has merge conflicts.
+* Merge conflicts - merge conflicts indicator displayed only if the PR has merge conflicts.
+* Drafts - draft PR indicator if the PR is in draft state
 * Reviewers
     * Each reviewer on the PR has an icon next to their name indicating their vote
         * Solid Green Circle Checkmark = Approved